saracoglum98/fu27soma-ma/README.md

 # fu27soma-ma

 ## 1. Preparation
 Install Debian 13 on x86 based machine with a CUDA enabled NVIDIA GPU.
 Make sure to enable SSH server during the installation and note your username.
 Do not forget to replace **{USERNAME}** with the username that you have set during the installation.
+Some of the commands will ask for your root password.

-SSH into the machine and add your user into the *sudoers* group by running the following code block:
+SSH into the machine, add your user into the *sudoers* group, and logout by running the following code block:
 ```
 su -l
 adduser {USERNAME} sudo